-Common conversations about garlic, the all-natural bug repellent.
+Common conversations about garlic, the natural bug repellent.

 In nearly two decades of offering Bug Off Garlic to satisfied customers, we have participated in many interesting conversations regarding garlic.
 The following is a selection of the most common topics: